Our AI Impact

 Featured Image

-If your company hasn’t yet adopted AI (or tried and failed in the past), then the question on your mind is probably, What’s the difference between innovation and hype?
-After all, it’s hard to tell without experience, and mercenary AI companies won’t hesitate to sell you hype with a price tag marked, “innovation.”
+If your business hasn’t yet adopted AI (or tried and failed in the past), then the question on your mind is probably something like, "How do you recognize what's worth your money, and what's not?"
+It’s hard to tell without experience, and mercenary vendors won’t hesitate to sell you hype with a price tag marked, "innovation.”

 That’s why Synaptiq created AIQ™, "Artificial Intelligence Quotient", a score that determines your organization's readiness for AI and overall data maturity to help companies succeed with their AI initiatives.
-You can read more about AIQ and the individual 11 key capabilities on our blog, or take our AIQ assessment now to deep-dive into your company’s data maturity and AI-readiness.
+You can read more about AIQ on our blog, or take our AIQ assessment now in order to quantify your organization's AI readiness.

 BUT!
-Although AIQ is a valuable metric, raising your company’s AIQ shouldn’t take priority over other business objectives.
-Like we said before, AI is not a magic bullet.
+Although AIQ is a valuable metric, raising your organization's AIQ shouldn’t take priority over other business objectives.
+It's important to remember that AI is not a magic bullet.
 It won’t solve your problems overnight—especially if those problems sound something like, “We’re broke because we over-invested in AI hype!”

 Here are two things to keep in mind:

-#1.
-Low AIQ is not necessarily bad.
 Sometimes, it means a blank slate: the perfect foundation for building something better.
 Unlike IQ, AIQ can increase significantly with strategic change.
-Companies aren’t “born” with genius AIQs!
+No business is “born” with a genius AIQ!

-If your company has a low AIQ, it’s essential to consider whether (and why) you think a future AI endeavor is worth the investment needed to raise AIQ today.
+If your business has a low AIQ, don't start trying to raise it right away.
+First, it’s essential to consider whether or not (and why) a future AI endeavor is worth the investment.
+The following questions are a good place to start:

 • How will AI help you achieve your near or long-term business objectives?